-More than a decade ago, Microsoft owned technology.
+In early 2000s, Microsoft owned technology.
 Every human on earth operated a Windows machine, and used the MS office suite.
-Today, Google, Apple and Facebook dominate the web, and Microsoft is simply watching.
+Today, Google, Apple and Facebook dominate the web, and Microsoft was simply watching.
+(Until ChatGPT came in)

 Sure, their inability to penetrate the mobile market was a main reason.
 But have you ever considered why their loyal customers even considered using competitor devices?
-Because their own devices sucked.
+Because their quality assurance processes were terrible.
 Every microsoft release was full of bugs, until they released a service pack to fix them.
 Their development process lacked a proper quality assurance check.
 Hence, their clients became their beta testers, and the pain of using their software was huge.

 No one taking responsibility of problems and fixing them